by Tammy Taylor

 (2-Lb Recipe, about 9 small bars)

-- 1 tablespoon each of dried pulverized lavender blooms & dried pulverized rosemary leaves (it’s ok to measure this ingredient by volume)
+- 1 Tablespoon Dried, Pulverized Lavender Blooms (it's ok to measure this ingredient by volume)

 (read precautions above first)